 Slope describes the steepness of the landscape surface.
-The degree and are length of slope important affecting topographic factors the potential for surface runoff infiltration of precipitation.
+The degree and length of slope are important topographic factors affecting the potential for surface runoff and infiltration of precipitation.
 Land use and cultivation are limited by steep slopes.

 Ten slope classes are used to denote the dominant but not necessarily most severe slopes within a mapping unit (Table 10).